 Shares represented by each properly executed proxy card will be voted in the manner specified by the respective Shareholder.
-If instructions to the contrary are not given, such Shares will be voted FOR the election to our Board of the nominees listed herein; FOR management's proposal to approve the compensation of our named executive officers; and FOR the ratification of the appointment of KPMG LLP as independent registered public accountants to examine our consolidated financial statements for 2019.
+If instructions to the contrary are not given, such Shares will be voted FOR the election to our Board of the nominees listed herein; FOR management's proposal to approve the compensation of our named executive officers; and FOR the ratification of the appointment of KPMG LLP as independent registered public accountants to examine our consolidated financial statements for 2020; and FOR the approval of SEI Investments Company Employee Stock Purchase Plan, as amended and restated.
 If any other matters are properly presented for action at the meeting, the proxy holders will vote the proxies (which confer discretionary authority to vote on such matters) in accordance with their best judgment.
 Brokers or other nominees who hold Shares for a beneficial owner have the discretion to vote on routine proposals when they have not received voting instructions from the beneficial owner at least ten days prior to the Annual Meeting.
 Your broker is not permitted to vote on your behalf on the election of directors or the advisory vote proposal on approval of compensation and other non-routine matters unless you provide specific instructions by completing and returning the proxy card or following the instructions provided to you by your broker, trustee or nominee to vote your Shares via telephone or the Internet.
 We expect that brokers and nominees will determine that they have the discretion to vote the Shares held of record by them in the absence of voting instructions from the beneficial holder only on the ratification of the selection of our independent public accountants.
 For your vote to be counted, you need to communicate your voting instructions to your broker, trustee or nominee.

 As a result, it is important to understand that if you hold your Shares through a broker, you must give your broker specific instructions on how to vote your Shares for them to be counted as votes cast on a number of matters being considered at the meeting and to affect the outcome of those votes.
+You may vote your Shares in one of several ways, depending upon how you own your Shares.